nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Finding an item

-* Finding an item in the inventory.
+* Finding an item in the inventory using partial words or full words.

     * Test case: `find banana`<br>
-       Expected: All items containing `banana` as a word in the name are shown.
+       Expected: All items containing `banana` as a word in their item names are shown.

     * Test case: `find */nana`<br>
-       Expected: All items containing `nana` as part of a word in the name are shown.
+       Expected: All items containing `nana` as part of a word in their item names are shown.

 ### Listing items